nottherealslimshady/cti_taxi_hub/README.md

 docker-compose logs -f cti_collector

-You will see logs indicating the fetching process from VirusTotal and AlienVault OTX, and the publishing attempts to OpenTAXII.
+You will see logs indicating the fetching process from VirusTotal, AlienVault OTX, and AbuseIPDB, and the publishing attempts to OpenTAXII.

 Access OpenTAXII Discovery Service:

-Open your web browser and navigate to http://<YOUR_EC2_PUBLIC_IP>:9000/services/discovery.
+Open your web browser on your Mac and navigate to http://<YOUR_EC2_PUBLIC_IP>:9000/services/discovery.

 You should see an XML response confirming the OpenTAXII server is running.